-The stereo amplifier is located under the mid-berth settee.
+The stereo amplifier is located inside the port side aft cabin cabinet.
+To access, open the blank turn latch and open.
 The amplifier has controls to adjust the sound system response.
 Refer to the amplifier owner's manual for additional operating information.

-TV/DVD
+TV

-Refer to the TV and DVD owner's manuals for additional operating information.
+A flat screen TV is installed in the cabin.
+Refer to the TV owner's manual for additional operating information.